Anglican Church of Canada: Primate

 In recent decades Primates of the ACC have intermittently held a considerable place in public life.
 In particular, Archbishop Ted Scott, who was a president of the World Council of Churches, was a member of a Commonwealth Eminent Persons committee in respect of the devolution of power from the white-only government of South Africa to a multiracial government.
 Scott's successor, Michael Peers, continued the close association with the anti-apartheid movement in South Africa and was thrust into a high profile in Canadian national life when he insisted that the ACC should shoulder its responsibilities for the legacy of the Indian Residential Schools, and when he protested at what he described as the downplaying of Christian witness in the official commemoration of events of national importance.

 There have been thirteen primates in the history of the church.
-The current acting primate is Anne Germond, who succeeded Linda Nicholls, formerly the bishop of the Diocese of Huron.
+The current primate is Shane Parker who succeeded Linda Nicholls, formerly the bishop of the Diocese of Huron.
 Nicholls, who was elected on the third ballot at the July 2019 General Synod, was the first woman to head the Anglican Church of Canada as well as the second female primate in the Anglican Communion.
-Nicholls retired from the ministry on 15 September 2024, one month before reaching the mandatory age of 70, and was succeeded by Germond, the current metropolitan of the Ecclesiastical Province of Ontario, in an acting role until the election of the next primate.
+Nicholls retired from the ministry on 15 September 2024, one month before reaching the mandatory age of 70, and was succeeded by Anne Germond, the current metropolitan of the Ecclesiastical Province of Ontario, in an acting role until the election of Parker.

+Shane Parker was elected to a three-year term as primate on June 26, 2025 on the fifth ballot although he was not initially a candidate for the position.
+He was installed on June 29, 2025.
+Previously, he served as the Bishop of Ottawa from 2020 to 2025.